Return to top

 LunchBots Bento Box

-A great non-plastic option for toddlers and kids (and adults!)
-Super durable, affordable, 100% stainless steel.
-Dishwasher safe (not freezer or microwave safe).
+This is a great, non-plastic option for toddlers and kids (and adults!)
+I love that it’s super durable, affordable, 100% stainless steel.
+It’s dishwasher safe (but is not freezer or microwave safe).
 Available in multiple sizes and compartment options too.
-One tip – the lid isn’t completely airtight, so this is best for dry/non-liquidy foods (e.g. don’t pack applesauce or soup in this lunchbox!)
+One tip – the lid isn’t completely airtight, so I’ve found that this is best for dry/non-liquidy foods (e.g. don’t pack applesauce or soup in this lunchbox!)

 omniebox bento box